-Our Teaching and Learning Co-ordinators are continuing to deliver high quality education, training and support to their learners using secure communication platforms.
-In addition to the remote one to one support and guidance provided to individuals, learners are also encouraged to visit the websites on our IAG (Information, Advice and Guidance) page where they can access resources to help to them look after their mental health and wellbeing.
+Tutors continue one to one support and guidance and learners are also encouraged to visit the websites on our IAG (Information, Advice and Guidance) page where they can access resources to help to them look after their mental health and wellbeing.
 We have introduced a range of initiatives to support the mental health and wellbeing of our staff and learners and these can be found in our Wellbeing During COVID-19 strategy.

 Safeguarding during COVID-19

 FW Solutions is committed to maintaining the highest possible standards to meet its social, moral and legal responsibilities to safeguard the welfare of every child/young person, vulnerable adult or learner regardless of gender, ethnicity, disability, sexuality or religion and to ensure they feel safe, secure and are listened to.